substack/hyperspace/readme.markdown

 If you don't want to use `row.key`, you can use a custom key name controlled by `opts.keyName`.

+Additionally, you can pass in a custom key resolver function as `opts.key(row)` that should return the key name.
+If you pass in `true` for `opts.key`, each row will resolve to the same element for updates.
+This is useful for aggregate elements that sum up a stream of rows in-place.

 # browser methods

 These methods only apply browser-side because they deal with how to handle the